 If travelling by car isn’t your thing, both Google Maps and Apple Maps can include public transportation information in their directions.
 In both apps it’s as simple as picking a destination and then hitting the “public transport” option at the top of the screen.

 Both services include data from multiple transit authorities, timetables, ride-sharing services, and status updates, but Google still has the advantage.
 Because it has data on where Google Maps users are, plus a mix of historical and crowdsourced data, Google can estimate just how busy the public transport system is at any given time.
 Like the Commute feature, it means you can see exactly what to expect and change your route accordingly.

 That’s similar to Google’s method, and public transport congestion works the same way.
-So there’s no reason why Apple Maps couldn’t do the exact same thing.
+So there’s no reason why Apple Maps couldn’t do the exact same thing in the near future.

 Winner: Google Maps, for now

 There’s more to navigation apps than finding directions from point A to B. Both Google Maps and Apple Maps have features that lets you see what’s around, helping you find restaurants, gas stations, parking lots, and any other businesses or points of interest for those times you don’t know where you’re going.

 Google Maps puts this in plain view, with buttons underneath the search bar and a larger list of categories if you scroll to the end.
 There’s a button for pretty much anything you’d need, while the Explore tab at the bottom of the screen gives you a more generalized overview of the area.

 Upcoming changes to this feature will also see Google offer more specific recommendations when you're looking for things.
 For example searching for restaurants in the morning will be more likely to show up coffee shops and places serving breakfast, rather than locations only open for lunch and dinner.